kda2495/IPA_Downloader/README_EN.md

 • Connect your device to the PC via USB and trust the computer
 • The script will automatically install all applications found in the `Apps` folder

-**Important Note:**
-To install the app, the name of the ipa-file must contain only Latin letters and numbers.

 #### 9. Clear data
 • The script will clean up the following data (with an option to choose):
 • The list of previously downloaded applications